dsc-courses/dsc80-2023-wi/syllabus.md

 ### Lectures

-Lectures will be held in-person on Mondays, Wednesdays, and Fridays from 12-12:50PM in [Mosaic Hall 114](https://goo.gl/maps/irMmi7i1t4Bd6x7x6) (Mosaic Hall is in New Sixth College; co-incidentally, it is also called the Suraj Israni Center for Cinematic Arts).
+Lectures will be held in-person on Mondays, Wednesdays, and Fridays from 12-12:50PM in [Mosaic Hall 114](https://goo.gl/maps/irMmi7i1t4Bd6x7x6) (Mosaic Hall is in New Sixth College).
 Attendance is not required, **though you are encouraged to attend in-person if you are able to**.
 Lectures will be podcasted.

 Lecture notebooks will be your main resource in this class.
 You can access them, along with all course materials, by pulling from the course GitHub repository, [github.com/dsc-courses/dsc80-2023-wi](https://github.com/dsc-courses/dsc80-2023-wi).
 We will also link HTML previews of each lecture notebook from the course homepage; you can use these to annotate the lecture notebooks with a tablet, if you'd like.